smacke/ffsubsync/README.md

 # VLC Integration
-To demonstrate how one might use subsync seamlessly with real video software, we developed a prototype integration into the popular [VLC](https://www.videolan.org/vlc/index.html) media player, which was demoed during the Hackillinois 2019 project expo.
+To demonstrate how one might use subsync seamlessly with real video software, we developed a prototype integration into the popular [VLC](https://www.videolan.org/vlc/index.html) media player, which was demoed during the HackillInois 2019 project expo.
 The resulting patch can be found in the file [subsync-vlc.patch](https://github.com/smacke/subsync/raw/master/subsync-vlc.patch).
 Here are instructions for how to use it.